 A Thesis Advisory Panel (TAP) should be appointed by the end of the integrated studies year at the latest and should meet as required by the PoRD from this point onwards (earlier, on an informal basis, if the department wishes).

-Progression from year one to year two (or part-time equivalent) of an Integrated PhD programme is dependent on:
+Progression from year one to year two (or part-time equivalent) of an Integrated PhD programme is dependent on meeting two progression criteria:

 b) passing the research proposal/literature review and small-scale research project.
 The research proposal/literature review and small-scale research project should be assessed by the PGR’s PGR supervisor (or prospective PGR supervisor, if their appointment has not yet been confirmed) and the Graduate Chair or their nominee (who should not be a member of the PGR’s supervisory team or Thesis Advisory Panel) against the approved pass/fail assessment criteria (see below) and a consensus reached.
 PGRs have one opportunity to resubmit their research proposal/literature review and/or small-scale research project if they do not meet the criteria at the first attempt.

-iPhD PGRs who meet #40 (a) and (b) above will progress to the second year of the Integrated PhD programme. iPhD PGRs who do not meet #40 (a) and (b) above will have their enrolment on the Integrated PhD programme terminated, but those who have meet #40 (a) will receive the named Postgraduate Diploma as a lower exit award.
-If a PGR does not meet #40 (a) or (b), they may still be eligible to receive the named Postgraduate Certificate as a lower exit award.
+iPhD PGRs who meet both progression criteria (ie (a) and (b)) will progress to the second year of the Integrated PhD programme. iPhD PGRs who do not meet both progression criteria will have their enrolment on the Integrated PhD programme terminated, but those who have met progression criterion (a) will receive the named Postgraduate Diploma as a lower exit award.
+If a PGR does not meet (a) or (b), they may still be eligible to receive the named Postgraduate Certificate as a lower exit award.

 Progression from year one to year two of an Integrated PhD programme, including any resits of taught modules and/or resubmission of the research proposal/literature review and/or small-scale research project, must be completed by the end of the twelfth month following first enrolment (or part-time equivalent).